azoth-lang/azoth.language.reference/src/conversions.md

 conversion doesn't exist.
 An explicit numeric conversion fails if the value being converted is not in the range of the target type.

-Conversions from any integer numeric type including "`size`" and "`offset`" to "`float32`" or "`float64`" will not fail but may cause a loss of precision.
+Conversions from any integer numeric type, including "`size`" and "`offset`", to "`float32`" or "`float64`" will not fail when the floating point type has fewer bits of precisions.
+However, they may cause a loss of precision.
 These can be performed using the "`as`" operator.

 ### Explicit Boolean Conversions

 Conversions from `bool` to any numeric type may be made explicitly with `false` converting to 0 and `true` converting to 1.
-These conversions cannot fail, but require explicit conversion.
+These conversions cannot fail, but require explicit conversion with the `as` operator.

 ### Explicit Reference Conversions

 Given reference types "`S`" and "`T`", there is an explicit conversion from "`S`" to "`T`" unless it can be proven that there does not exist a type "`U`" where `U <: S` such that `U <: T`.
+A further restriction is that if the type `S` is an `iso` move type then the type `T` must also be an `iso` move type.
+This restriction ensures that the `move` nature of the type cannot be lost so that the compiler can ensure the `move` value is deleted.

 **TODO:** maybe this should require a `cast[T](v)` instead to be more explicit?

+### Explicit Lifted Conversions

+Given two types `S` and `T` for which there is an explicit conversion from `S` to `T`, there is a lifted explicit conversion from `S?` to `T?`.
+The fallibility of this conversion matches that of the underlying conversion.

+### Explicit Boxing Conversions

+Given a value type `V` and a reference type `T` for which `V <: T`, there is an non-failable explicit boxing conversion from `V` to `T`.
+A boxing conversion allocates space on the heap and puts the value in that box.
+The boxed type implements all the traits that the value type implements.
+Most value types are copy types and are copied into the box.
+If they are mutable, then the boxed value is an independent mutable value.
+A move value type can be boxed with `move v as T`.
+This moves the value into the box.
+However, this is supported only when the type `T` is a move type.

+### Explicit Unboxing Conversions

+Given a value type `V` and a reference type `T` for which `V <: T`, there is an failable explicit unboxing conversion from `T` to `V`.
+For copy types, this copies the value out of the box.
+For move types, `move t as V` will move the value out of the box.
+Note, this is supported only if `t` is `iso`.
+Furthermore, do to `move` safety, the type `T` will have to be a `move` type.

 ### User-defined Explicit Conversions